Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Introduction

 Depending on conditions (thermodynamic variables), such as temperature and density, matter can appear in many forms (phases).
 Typical phases include solid, liquid, and gas; but many others can exist, such as plasmas, condensates, and superconducting phases (just to name a few).
 How matter transitions from one phase to another can also take many forms.
 A first-order phase transition is how water typically changes from solid to liquid or liquid to gas wherein the phase transition happens at a fixed temperature, free energy, and pressure, which leads to dramatic changes in certain thermodynamic properties (e.g., a jump in the density).
 At extremely large temperatures and pressures, for water, a crossover phase transition is reached between the liquid and gas phases: depending on what thermodynamic observable one looks at, the substance could look more like a liquid or a gas.
 In other words, the phase transition no longer takes place at a fixed temperature, free energy, and pressure, but rather across a range of them.
 Finally, bordering these two regimes, there exists a critical point that separates a crossover phase transition from a first-order one.
 To describe these different phases of matter, one requires an equation of state (EoS) that depends on the thermodynamic variables of the system.
 One should note, however, that the EoS is an equilibrium property, and, of course, out-of-equilibrium effects can also be quite relevant.
 For instance, imagine a body of water that is flowing and being cooled at the same time.
 In such a dynamical system, one also requires information about the transport coefficients in order to properly describe its behavior as it freezes.

 In this work, we will concern ourselves with phases of matter that appear at high energy, relevant when studying the strong force.
-This is the force that binds together the nucleus, and leads to the generation of $99\%$ of the visible matter in the universe.
-The theory that governs the strong force is quantum chromodynamics (QCD) \cite{Gross:1973id,Politzer:1973fx}.
+This is the force that binds together the nucleus, and leads to the generation of 99\% of the visible matter in the universe.
+The theory that governs the strong force is quantum chromodynamics (QCD, \citealt{Gross:1973id,Politzer:1973fx}).
 QCD describes the interactions of the smallest building blocks of matter (quarks and gluons).
 Quarks and gluons are normally not free (or ``deconfined'') in Nature, but rather confined within hadrons.
-The latter comprise mesons (quark anti-quark pairs $q\bar{q}$), baryons (three-quark states $qqq$), or anti-baryons (three anti-quark states $\bar{q}\bar{q}\bar{q}$)\footnote{Pentaquark states have recently been measured at the LHCb but are not directly relevant to this work \cite{LHCb:2019kea}.}.
-The quark content and their corresponding quantum numbers (see Table \ref{tab:quarks}) yield the quantum numbers of the hadron itself.
+The latter comprise mesons (quark anti-quark pairs $q\bar{q}$), baryons (three-quark states $qqq$), or anti-baryons (three anti-quark states $\bar{q}\bar{q}\bar{q}$)\footnote{ Several pentaquark ($qqqq\bar{q}$) and tetraquark ($qq\bar{q}\bar{q}$) states have also been observed in the past two decades but are not directly relevant to this work; we refer the reader to \cite{Chen:2022asf} for an extended review of this topic.}.
+The quark content and their corresponding quantum numbers (see Table~\ref{tab:quarks}) yield the quantum numbers of the hadron itself.
 One can calculate the thermodynamic properties of strongly interacting matter using either lattice QCD in the non-perturbative regime, or perturbative QCD (pQCD) where the coupling is small (high temperatures and/or extremely high densities).